Wisconsin's 16th Senate district

-The 16th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in south-central Wisconsin, the district comprises much of eastern Dane County.
-It contains the east side of Wisconsin's capital city, Madison, as well as the cities of Monona and Sun Prairie, and the northern half of the city of Fitchburg.
+The 16th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in south-central Wisconsin, the district comprises much of eastern Dane County, western Jefferson County, and part of southwest Dodge County.
+It includes the cities of Fitchburg, Fort Atkinson, Lake Mills, Stoughton, Sun Prairie, and Waterloo, and the villages of Cottage Grove, Deerfield, and Marshall, and parts of the city of Madison and the village of McFarland.
+It also contains Lake Kegonsa State Park and most of Lake Koshkonong.

 Current elected officials

-Melissa Agard is the senator representing the 16th district.
-She was first elected in the 2020 general election.
-Before serving as senator, she served in the Wisconsin State Assembly from 2013 to 2021, representing Madison's north side.
+Melissa Ratcliff is the senator representing the 16th district.
+She was first elected in the 2024 general election.
+Before serving as senator, she served in the Wisconsin State Assembly from 2023 to 2025, representing Sun Prairie and Madison's far east side.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 16th Senate district comprises the 46th, 47th, and 48th Assembly districts.
 The current representatives of those districts are: